demisto/content/Packs/AWS-Enrichment-Remediation/Playbooks/playbook-AWS_-_User_Investigation_README.md

-This playbook performs an investigation on a specific user in AWS environments, using queries and logs from AWS CloudTrail.
+This playbook performs an investigation on a specific user in AWS environments, using queries and logs from AWS CloudTrail to locate the following activities performed by the user:
+- Failed login attempt
+- Suspicious activities
+- API Access denied
+- Administrative user activities
+- Security rules and policies changes
+- Access keys and access token activities
+- Script-based user agent usage
+- User role changes activities
+- MFA device changes activities

 ## Dependencies